What is a fracture?

 This type of treatment is reserved for minor and closed fractures to set the broken bones in the proper place and hold them to heal properly.

-For some types of fracture, braces may be used to allow some limited movement of the joints near the injured area.
+For some types of fractures, braces may be used to allow some limited movement of the joints near the injured area.

 A cast made of plaster or fibreglass can be used to hold broken bones in proper position after the repositioning procedure.